blocksds/sdk/docs/content/setup/options/windows.md

    wf-pacman -S thirdparty-blocksds-docs
    ```

-   For the latest unstable version, install the following packages instead:
+   For the latest unstable version, install the following packages instead of
+   the previous ones:

    ```bash
    wf-pacman -S thirdparty-blocksds-git-toolchain \